johnhong1206/facebook/README.md

 This is Facebook UI Clone

-This Project is built with NextJs,and Firebase
+This Project is built with NextJs,Tailwind CSS and Firebase

 ---Main Function---